Setting up Python

 Python Shell - This displays the outputs of your program.
 Do not write directly into the shell.

 Python Editor - All code is written into the editor.

 When you want to test a program press the F5 key (or click the Run tab then Run Module).

-The first time you test a program it will prompt you to save the file.
-Make sure you save it somewhere you will remember - it is a good idea to create a folder named 'Python' where you can save all your practice programs.
+The first time you test a program, it will prompt you to save the file.
+Make sure you save it somewhere you will remember - it is a good idea to create a folder named 'Python' where you can keep all your practice programs.

-The next page looks at actually creating a program but above is a demonstration of how code has been typed into the editor and then when run (F5 key) it is displayed in the shell.
+The next page looks at actually creating a program but above shows how code has been typed into the editor and then displayed in the shell.

 You never need to save the shell window.
-The editor saves automatically every time you run the program.
+Also, the editor saves automatically every time you run the program.

 Opening a Saved Program